Conference Aims and Organisation

 At the end of each Discussion Forum (see below), the WEA Conferences Planning and Organisation Committee can organise a Webinar session led by Conference Leaders.

-From 2018 onward, as with location-bound conferences and webinars, the WEA Online Conferences will be charging a registration fee in order to support our services.
+From 2018 onward, as with location-bound conferences and webinars, the WEA Online Conferences may be charging a registration fee for certificates in order to support our services.

 We are growing fast, and we need your support!